Baby PIH: Parameterized Inapproximability of Min CSP: Introduction

 Towards a better understanding of Average Baby PIH, we give a counterexample showing that the direct product construction we use to prove Baby PIH as is cannot establish the average version.
 This suggests in order to get Average Baby PIH or full PIH, one may need other techniques or constructions.
 As a candidate, we pose a question that whether the $\wone$-hardness of approximating \kclique{} can help us bypass this counterexample.
 Please refer to \Cref{sec:discuss} for details.

 \textbf{Organization.} In Section \ref{sec:pre}, we introduce some preliminaries, including the problems considered in this paper and related complexity hypotheses.
 In Section \ref{sec:baby}, we prove Baby PIH via the direct product construction.
-We then discuss Average Baby PIH and pose a future direction towards it in Section \ref{sec:avg}.
+We then discuss Average Baby PIH in Section \ref{sec:avg}, and conclude with some open problems in \Cref{sec:discuss}.